danyal1234/Complex-Algorithms/CIS3490_A2/readme.txt

 Assumptions or Limitations
 ****************************************************
 Using brute force to solve the provided 30000 point file takes too long, an output is never reached but does ouput in a decent time with a smaller number of points

-The divide and conquer algorithm does not work as required for a large number of points such as 30000, sometimes gets stuck in an infinite loop or seg faults, behaviour is very random